Having expectations is a normal part of relationships.

-For example, expecting a partner to know what you want or how you feel - without telling them, leads to frustration.
+For example, expecting a partner to know what you want or how you feel without telling them, creates frustration.
 Communication breaks down because when you make assumptions, you react to what you think is happening verse clarifying it.

 Clear expectations are spoken whereas, unrealistic expectations are hidden and often connected to old beliefs.
 In your family, were expectations clear and reasonable or did they just expect you to know?
 If expectations weren't clear, they create relationship problems.
 Here are some examples.

 Expecting one person to fulfill all (or most) of your needs.